-First, eligible nonprofits should submit a 1–3 page concept paper for initial review.
-We’ll review all concept papers within 12 weeks, and invite select organizations to submit more detailed proposals.
-The Foundation’s Board of Directors will make grant awards in November.
-Most grants are made for a one-year period.
+First, eligible nonprofits should submit a 1–3 page letter of inquiry.
+We’ll review all inquiries within 12 weeks, and invite select organizations to submit more detailed proposals.
+The Foundation’s Board of Directors meets annually in November to approve grants, which are typically awarded for one year.

 - A brief description of the organization including its legal name, history, mission/goals, activities and website address

 - A description of the program for which funding is sought, including a statement of need, goals and objectives, expected outcomes and evaluation methods, projected time frame, populations and geographies served